jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-sacctmgr.md

 Like many administrative commands, you can just run the `sacctmgr` command to enter into its shell version.
 Useful if you are exploring some situation, although you cannot paginate output.

+You can add the flag "-i" to avoid the "are-you-sure" 30 second delay and prompt.

 We currently have two clusters, named "jhpce3" and "cms" You usually don't have to specify which cluster you want to consult/change, as we have a SLURM server for each cluster.

 ### Make A Backup Of Users and Their Settings